fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-App-Publisher-for-Microsoft-Store-Usage.md

 ## 4.7 Update to Store

-Uploading the app is easy now that APfMS has its: price, language and store translationed text, images, and binary.
+Uploading the app is easy now that APfMS has the app's: price, language and store translationed text, images, and binary.
 Finally, just click "Update to Store" (see below).
 No further action is required until upload either succeeds or fails.
 This final step usually requires about 40 to 50 minutes as the API checks the uploaded data.

-*NOTE: the following screenshots are taken from an actual upload containing sensitive information which are covered with "red rectangles."
+*NOTE: the following screenshots are taken from an actual upload containing sensitive information which is covered with "red rectangles."
 Do not publicly share screenshots of your "Update to Store" tab.*

 ![APfMS_UpdateToStoreTab_4.7.1](/AppPublisherForMicrosoftStore/Assets/HOWTO/APfMS_UpdateToStoreTab_4.7.1.png)